List of school attacks in China: June 2017

-On June 15, 2017, a bombing at a kindergarten in Feng County, Xuzhou, Jiangsu province, east China, killed at least eight people and injured 65 others.
+On June 15, 2017, a bombing at a kindergarten in Feng County, Xuzhou, Jiangsu, killed at least eight people and injured 65 others.
 The perpetrator, 22-year-old Xu Taoran, died in the blast.
 Subsequent investigation revealed that Xu had been mentally ill and was obsessed with death and destruction.
 The blast occurred at the entrance of the kindergarten, while children were leaving school.
 Two people died on the spot, and five succumbed to injuries at the hospital.
 Nine remained in critical condition in the aftermath.
 Due to the shattering bomb parts, over 60 people were injured and needed medical attention.

 April 2018

-Nine people were killed in a stabbing outside a middle school in northwestern China.
+Nine people were killed and 12 were injured in a stabbing outside No. 3 Middle School in Mizhi County, Shaanxi.
 The attack was allegedly carried out by a former pupil seeking revenge for having been bullied.
-Another 12 people were injured resulting from the rampage outside the No. 3 Middle School in the rural area that took place as classes were being dismissed for the evening.
+The perpetrator was sentenced to death and executed in September 2018.